 “We are in Champions League!”
 Ranieri later roared.
 “We are in Champions League, man!
 Dilly ding, dilly dong!
 Come on!
 You forget, you speak about blah, blah, blah, but we are in Champions League!”

 Leicester were now 10 points clear with five matches still to play.
-Ranieri's men were within three wins of the title.
-The unlikely early-season pacesetters were now favourites for the title.
+Within three wins of the title.
+The unlikely early-season pacesetters were now favourites.

 Next up, with Ulloa stepping up in Vardy's place from the start, the Foxes ran riot in a 4-0 defeat of Swansea City at King Power Stadium.
 It was supposed to be the game City faltered, but they were perfect.